dpidcoe/rpiControllerHub/README.md

 # rpiControllerHub
-a pair of programs for
+a pair of programs for reading game controller events and sending them out a radio module.